CLayer-dev/docs/docs/apis-sdks/rpc-endpoints.md

 ## Overview

-Core Layer provides multiple RPC endpoints for interacting with the network:
+CLayer provides multiple RPC endpoints for interacting with the network:

 ## Public Endpoints